 You want people to focus on you, not what’s going on behind you.
 So keep the background as simple and uncluttered as possible.

 If you’re using a laptop, you have a lot of flexibility to move around and experiment with different locations.
 Choose a clean, bright wall.
 Avoid bookshelves or walls with lots of paintings or posters.
 Close any doors that might be in the background.

 So just to recap, here’s what you should do before your next webcast:

 - Position your body for a head and shoulders shot.
 Put your eyes on that imaginary top third line of a tic-tac-toe grid.

 - Make sure your webcam is at eye level or slightly above.

 - Add light by sitting near a window or adding lamps.

 - Clean up any clutter in the background!

-Want to dive deeper into webcam video?
+Want to dive deeper into video conferencing and live streaming?
 Be sure to check out the Envato Tuts+ course on getting set up for video conferencing and live video chat online!